 RoE mappers

-Editor’s note: this Clause defines one or more mappers to/from existing radio framing formats to/from RoE native transport encapsulation format.
+Editor’s note: This clause defines one or more mappers to/from existing radio framing formats to/from RoE native transport encapsulation format.

 Overview

-Editor’s note: this subclause defines a mapper to/from CPRI v6.1 framing to/from RoE transport.
+Editor’s note: This subclause defines a mapper to/from CPRI v6.1 framing to/from RoE transport.
 It captures both structure agnostic and structure aware cases.
 Proposal to handle 8B/10B and 64B/66B CPRI PHYs as separate mappers.

 CPRI structure agnostic mapper

 This subclause defines a structure agnostic CPRI to RoE mapper.
-The structure agnostic CPRI mapper does not interpret the CPRI frame content in any way.
+This mapper does not interpret the CPRI frame content in any way.
 The mapper packetizes a number of CPRI Basic Frames into a RoE packet payload.

 This mapper shall remove the 8B/10B line coding used by CPRI for line rate options 1 to 7.
-The mapper shall also be aware of the start of the radio frame.
+The mapper shall be aware of the start of the radio frame.
 In the context of this mapper and CPRI v6.1 specification the radio frame is the 10ms frame number, which for UTRA-FDD would be aligned with NodeB Frame Number (BFN).

+The RoE header sequence numbers are used i.e. T-flag shall be set to zero (0).

 This document names structure agnostic CPRI mapper as “CPRI10”.